Mitchell Cole

 Mitchell James Cole (6 October 1985 – 30 November 2012) was an English footballer who played as a winger.
 He retired from professional football in 2011 after being diagnosed with hypertrophic cardiomyopathy, a heart condition that made it unsafe for him to continue playing competitively.

 After beginning his career in the West Ham United academy, Cole joined Grays Athletic in 2004 and helped the club win the Conference South title and FA Trophy.
 He signed for Southend United in July 2005 and contributed to the club's promotion to the Championship as League One champions in his debut season.
 Cole transferred to Stevenage Borough in January 2007, scoring in the first competitive final at the new Wembley Stadium as the club won the FA Trophy.
 He won the competition again in 2009 and helped Stevenage secure promotion to the Football League as Conference Premier champions during the 2009–10 season.

 Cole signed for Oxford United in June 2010, making six appearances before retiring from professional football in February 2011 due to his heart condition.
-He later had brief spells with Stotfold, Hitchin Town, Biggleswade Town, Arlesey Town, and Basildon United.
+He subsequently returned to semi-professional football, playing for Stotfold, Hitchin Town, Biggleswade Town, Arlesey Town, and Basildon United, making his final appearance for the club in September 2012.
 Internationally, he earned 14 caps and scored seven goals for the England C team, making him the second-highest goalscorer in the team's history.
 Cole died on 30 November 2012 while playing football with family and friends, with his death linked to his pre-existing heart condition.

 Early life

-Born in London, Cole attended Moorfield Primary School.
+Born on 6 October 1985 in London, England, Cole attended Moorfield Primary School.

 Club career

 Early career

 Cole began his football career at Norwich City's centre of excellence, based in Potters Bar, Hertfordshire, before joining West Ham United's academy when the centre closed.
-He went onto the pitch at Upton Park to sign his first professional contract with West Ham.
+He signed his first professional contract with West Ham on the pitch at Upton Park.
 Shortly thereafter, he collapsed three times and was diagnosed with the genetic heart condition hypertrophic cardiomyopathy.
 West Ham honoured his contract but subsequently released him, citing the risk to his health.
 Cole did not play for a year, briefly contemplated retiring to become a black cab driver, and put on a stone in weight.

 Grays Athletic

 Despite his diagnosis, Cole continued to pursue a career in football, as little was then known about the condition and he felt able to manage it himself.
 In the summer of 2004, after meeting chairman Mick Woodward on a family holiday, Cole was invited to train with Conference South club Grays Athletic.
 He was subsequently offered a contract by manager Mark Stimson and played regularly during the 2004–05 season, making 47 appearances and scoring nine goals as Grays won the Conference South title.
-Cole also started in the 2005 FA Trophy final on 23 May 2005, in which Grays defeated Hucknall Town on penalties; he was observed by scouts from Arsenal during the match.
+Cole also started in the 2005 FA Trophy final on 23 May 2005, in which Grays defeated Hucknall Town on penalties after a 1–1 draw; he was observed by scouts from Arsenal during the match.